MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 ---
 # DAX queries

-With DAX queries, you can query and retrieve data defined by a table expression from the in-memory analytics engine (VertiPaq).
+With DAX queries, you can query and return data defined by a table expression.
 Reporting clients construct DAX queries whenever a field is placed on a report surface, or a whenever a filter or calculation is applied.
 DAX queries can also be created and run in [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms) (SSMS) and open-source tools like [DAX Studio](https://daxstudio.org).
+DAX queries run in SSMS and DAX Studio return results as a table.

 ## Syntax